-In 2019-20
+In 2020-21

 In terms of attainment, The Willows Academy Trust did not perform to the standard of local and national mainstream schools and, given the cohort, there are clear reasons why this is the case.
-Contextually, of the 10 pupils in Year six:
+Contextually, of the 15 pupils in Year six:

-- one came late to the School, arriving just prior to the SATS assessment week, and initial teacher assessments indicated very low attainment for his age. - Two children had cognitive processing profiles and, although the progress over the year was good, they were not predicted as being able to meet the benchmark. - One pupil had significant disruptions domestically, and the resulting ongoing trauma and upsets impacted on behaviour and learning.
+- one came late to the school, arriving just prior to the March Assessment week, and initial teacher assessments indicated very low attainment for his age - Two children had cognitive processing profiles and, although the progress over the year was good, they were not predicted as being able to meet the benchmark. - One pupil had significant disruptions domestically, and the resulting ongoing trauma and upsets impacted on behaviour and learning.
 The goal for this pupil was to attain emotional stability, become more settled in class and at home and develop learning behaviours.
 This was achieved. - One pupil arrived into the School with no language and no social skills, having been taken into care at an early age.
-Again, although his progress within the School was good, it was not predicted that this child neither could nor would meet the expected end-of KS2 standards.
+Again, although his progress within the School was good, it was not predicted that this child neither could nor would meet the expected end-of KS2 standards. - Remote Learning- the Academy purchased an internationally recognised online learning platform called "Showbie" which enable the pupils to access learning both remotely and in School.

-However, of the 10 pupils who were eligible to complete the assessments, four were considered as being able to meet the Government standard and these four did so.
+However, of the 15 pupils who were eligible to complete the assessments, five were considered as being able to meet the government standard and these five did so.
 The results for The Willows Academy were therefore as expected and were pleasing.